Chiefs–Raiders rivalry: History

 The teams first met in 1960 when the Chiefs were known as the Dallas Texans.
 The Texans defeated the Raiders 34–16 in the team's first game at Oakland, then the Raiders defeated the Texans 20–19 at Dallas.

-The rivalry did not become so apparent until the Kansas City Athletics baseball team moved to Oakland, California, in 1967.
+The rivalry did not become so apparent until the Kansas City Athletics baseball team moved to Oakland, California, in 1968.
 In 1969, the Kansas City Royals expansion team was placed in the same division as the Athletics.
 The 1966 Chiefs team participated in the first AFL-NFL World Championship Game, later known as the Super Bowl.
 The Chiefs and Raiders had identical 12–2 records in 1968 and faced off in a playoff game to decide who would go to face the New York Jets for the AFL Championship.
 The Raiders won, 41–6.

 The following year, in 1969, the Raiders beat the Chiefs twice in the regular season and went on to win the AFL Western Conference title.
 The teams met in the 1969 AFL Championship Game at Oakland and the underdog Chiefs won 17–7.
 The Chiefs participated in Super Bowl IV a week later and defeated the NFL's heavily favored Minnesota Vikings.
 It was not until 1976 that Oakland won their first Super Bowl championship.

 In the first meeting between the teams during the 1970 NFL season—both teams' first in the newly merged NFL—the Chiefs held a 17–14 lead late in the fourth quarter and appeared ready to run out the clock.
 Chiefs quarterback Len Dawson rolled right and gained enough yardage for a first down, and as he fell to the ground, Raiders defensive end Ben Davidson dove into Dawson with his helmet; in retaliation, Davidson was attacked by Chiefs wide receiver Otis Taylor.
 After a bench-clearing brawl, Davidson and Taylor were ejected, and the penalties that were called nullified the first down under the rules at the time.
 Kansas City was forced to punt.
 The Raiders took advantage, as George Blanda made a 48-yard field goal with 8 seconds left to secure a 17–17 tie.
 The tie proved to be costly for the Chiefs, as Oakland clinched their first AFC West championship with a 20–6 victory in Oakland in Week 13.
 Due to this incident, the NFL changed the rules so that Davidson's personal foul would have been enforced at the end of the play, and Taylor's penalty would have been assessed only after the Chiefs had been awarded a first down.

 The Chiefs defeated the Raiders 42–10 in the 1975 season, prompting the Chiefs' live horse mascot Warpaint to circle the field after each touchdown scored.
 After the game, Raiders coach John Madden said "We couldn't beat the Chiefs, but we damn near killed their horse."
+It was the first win for new Chiefs coach Paul Wiggin.